 Banks Calculated Air Density Analysis Parameters

-The Banks iDash 1.8 automatically calculates numerous parameters based on the available data that is available.
+The Banks iDash automatically calculates numerous parameters based on the available data that is available.
 Many of these parameters are acquired from the OBD-II port from the factory ECU.
-If additional parameters are needed to calculate a particular item, the sensor can be added to the iDash using the Banks 4 ch analog module, 5 ch analog with frequency module, or 4 ch Thermocouple module.
+If additional parameters are needed to calculate a particular item, the sensor can be added to the iDash using the Banks 4-channel analog module, 5-channel analog with frequency module, or 4-channel Thermocouple module.

-See the video below for how to configure the Banks sensor modules and more information on how the Banks Air Density Analysis parameter can be added to your iDash.
+See the video below on how to configure the Banks sensor modules and more information on adding Banks Air Density analysis parameters to your iDash.

 - Density Configuration – Naturally Aspirated (v1.19)